nursyah21/bank-dotnet-java/readme.md

 - To avoid over-engineering in this portfolio project, the database model is built strictly to the OpenAPI specification.
 As a result, certain enterprise features like soft deletes (`is_deleted`) are not universally present on all tables.
 - Data for frequent queries (e.g., user sessions) is not stored in an in-memory database like Redis.
 To prioritize simplicity and reduce infrastructure overhead, all data is stored and retrieved directly from PostgreSQL.
-- The password reset email endpoint does not have a brute-force check to simplify the implementation.
 - No refresh tokens are used, instead, there's a blacklist token used to keep JWTs secure, and the JWT time limit is only 1 hour.
 - No PIN is required when performing mutation actions.
+- Search not use full-field search because we didnt use dedicated search, so we use exact match for search because we indexed the database